7 Essential Oils For An Amazing Aromatic Christmas

 Frankincense essential oil

 Apart from the obvious religious connection as one of the gifts to the baby Jesus, frankincense is the perfect essential oil for the Christmas celebrations.
 It is a wonderfully relaxing oil (hence its use in meditation) and is ideal for keeping you chilled during the hectic run-up to Christmas, and through all the celebrations.
 Use frankincense essential oil in your burner or diffuser to radiate a beautiful atmosphere of serenity when your nerves become frazzled or frayed, and to calm and soothe over-excited children.
 Works on adults too!

 Clove Bud essential oil

-The wonderful warm and full-bodied aroma of clove bud essential oil is another one closely associated with Xmas, due to the spices historic connection in making fragrant orange-clove pomanders, mulled wine and scrumptious baked ham.
-The classic blend of sweet orange oil and clove bud in your vaporiser creates an instant enlivening effect that appeals to everyone, and creates a welcoming atmosphere to your visitors.
+The wonderfully warm and full-bodied aroma of clove bud essential oil is another one closely associated with Xmas, due to the spices historic connection in making fragrant orange-clove pomanders, mulled wine and scrumptious baked ham.
+The classic blend of sweet orange oil and clove bud in your vaporiser creates an instant enlivening effect that appeals to everyone and creates a welcoming atmosphere to your visitors.

 Ginger essential oil

 This warming, sweet and spicy oil can be helpful when you are indecisive or lacking in motivation (typical symptoms of Christmas!) since it brings clarity, strength and determination.
 If you find yourself unable to escape the clutches of the sofa when you should be out and about, an equal mix of stimulating ginger essential oil and refreshing bergamot will soon get you back on your feet.